GmodNET/GmodSerilog/README.md

 # GmodSerilog
-A Serilog Sink for Garry's Mod Clients and Servers
+A Serilog Sink for Garry's Mod Clients' and Servers' consoles.